 - Costa Rica

 What makes a place relaxing?
-Some of the most popular destinations include beaches and swimming, lakes and rivers, forests, mountains and valleys.
-There are also numerous other reasons that a place might be considered relaxing, like their natural or cultural history.
+Some popular destinations include beaches and swimming, lakes and rivers, forests, mountains and valleys.
+There are also numerous other reasons a place might be considered relaxing, like its natural or cultural history.
 For example:

-- The Maldives is a luxurious island in the Indian Ocean with some of the most beautiful white sand beaches in the world.
+- The Maldives is a luxurious island in the Indian Ocean with some of the world's most beautiful white sand beaches.

-- Costa Rica is home to lush rainforests and volcanoes that make it one of the most interesting places to visit on Earth.
+- Costa Rica is home to lush rainforests and volcanoes, making it one of the most interesting places on Earth.

 How To Choose A Relaxing Vacation

-If you want something more active like mountain climbing or hiking, try an adventure trip.
+Try an adventure trip if you want something more active, like mountain climbing or hiking.
 And if you're looking for a more peaceful escape that will help with stress management more than anything else, a spa vacation may be best suited for your needs.

-The next step in picking the perfect vacation is to plan where it's going to be located and when it's going to happen.
-This is important because certain destinations may not be available during certain times of the year – so make sure that your destination fits with your travel schedule.
+The next step in picking the perfect vacation is to plan where it will be located and when.
+This is important because certain destinations may not be available during certain times of the year, so make sure your destination fits your travel schedule.
 For example:

-- If you're looking for something more active, consider visiting somewhere tropical during the summer months when outdoor activities are most prevalent (just don't forget the sunscreen!).
+- If you're looking for something more active, consider visiting somewhere tropical during the summer when outdoor activities are most prevalent (don't forget the sunscreen!).

-- If you're planning a spa vacation around Christmas time, then stay away from places in North America such as Hawaii and Mexico because they'll be too crowded with tourists at this time
+- If you're planning a spa vacation around Christmas time, stay away from places in North America, such as Hawaii and Mexico, because they'll be too crowded with tourists.

 1. Molokai, Hawaii

-Molokai is an unspoiled island paradise, which means there's plenty of peace and tranquillity to be had.
+Molokai is an unspoiled island paradise that offers peace and tranquillity.
 With its lush jungles, pristine beaches, and towering waterfalls, Molokai is a great destination for anyone looking to get away from the hustle and bustle of life.

 2. Zermatt, Switzerland

-Although Zermatt is best known for its winter activities, it is also a lovely destination to visit during the summer months, with its car-free streets offering a carefree, laid-back atmosphere and the Matterhorn providing a stunning background.
+Although Zermatt is best known for its winter activities, it is also a lovely destination to visit during the summer, with its car-free streets offering a carefree, laid-back atmosphere and the Matterhorn providing a stunning background.